 You must keep copies of all deposit slips, and cheques among other items.

 You must also keep copies of all bank statements, and reconciliation worksheets.
 Included in these worksheets should be a reconciliation that matches the balances of each property to the ending reconciled balance of the bank account.
 This is one of the hardest reports to produce.
 If multiple trust accounts are used, then separate records must be kept for each account.

-Whilst we have been working with property management and real estate businesses for several years, we are not a real estate agency ourselves.
-Whilst we are knowledgeable on the subject and will cite rules and regulations it is important that you to do your own research and ensure that your business is otherwise compliant with matters that affect your specific real estate business.
+Whilst we have been working for several years.
+Whilst we are knowledgeable on the subject of accounting and trust accounts and will cite rules and regulations it is important that you to do your own research and ensure that your business is otherwise compliant with matters that affect your specific real estate business.